greglank/greglank.github.io/gradebook.md

 ### Background

 I teach interactive and discussion-based courses with the aim of connecting course material to students' everyday lives.
-To this end, I have non-standard assignments, such as peer-graded reading reflections, and non-standard grading polcies, such as bundle grading (students earn a grade in the course by choosing and completing a specified bundle of requirements).
+To this end, I have non-standard assignments, such as peer-graded reading reflections, and non-standard grading policies, such as bundle grading (students earn a grade in the course by choosing and completing a specified bundle of requirements).

 These non-standard assignments and grading policies mean that typical learning management systems (e.g. Instructure Canvas) don't have a gradebook flexible enough to accommodate my courses.
 Instead, I have to create my own dynamic gradebook that can interface with students.